jasonmejia/JasonMejia/README.md

 ## Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions
+- Bulleted
+- List

+1. Numbered
+2. List

+**Bold** and _Italic_ and `Code` text for
 - Bulleted
 - List